jimenezh/jiff/demos/web-mpc/README.md

 ``` node analyst.js```
 3. Run as many input parties as desired:
 ``` node input-party.js ($INPUT\_VALUE) ```
-4. Whenever desired: hit enter into the analyst's terminal to begin computation.
+4. Hit enter into the analyst's terminal when all input parties have joined
+5. Press enter once all input parties have sent their input to start computation.

 The order of these steps can be changed as follows:
-1. Analyst may leave computation after initial setup (**but before any input party submits**), and re-join when desired to perform the aggregation.
-Simply Ctrl+c to exist analyst, and then re-run command to re-join.
-2. Parties may leave computation at any time after sharing their inputs.
-3. Server may be run before or after analyst, as long as analyst remains online until the server starts for the initial setup.
+1. Analyst must wait until the server finishes its key generation
 4. Input parties can only run after analyst runs: since they need its public key and the computation id.

-If you run the input party code before the analyst sets up the computation.
-The code will wait for that to happen, submit the input, and then exit.
+## The OUV Protocol
+The OUV protocol allows for secure addition by leveraging Paillier Encryption over a ring.
+Computation parties (server + analyst) generate Paillier keys and provide the public with their public Paillier keys.
+Input parties generate two additive shares over the ring that add to their input and encrypt one with the server's public key and the other with the analyst's public key.
+Once the compute parties receive all the encryptions under their own key, they sum these and decrypt the sum.
+An important part is that the compute parties only public the sum plaintext mod the ring.
+In order to have verifiability in this part of the protocol, the compute parties verifiable remove the overflow bots from the sum ciphertext, and post the original ciphertext, the resulting ciphertext without the overflow bits, the plaintext mod the ring, and the randomness corresponding the plaintext-ciphertext pair.
+The sum from each compute party can then be summed into the sum of all the input parties' inputs.

+A verifier can easily check the computations by checking that the input parties' encryptions um to the ciphertext posted by the compute parties and that these indeed correspondings to the ciphertext without the overflow bit.
+After, the verifier can re-encrypt the plaintext mode the ring with the randomness and check that it's equal to the resultig ciphertext posted.

+## Paillier Encryption

+This demo was built upon the original web-mpc demo.
+For paillier encryption, [paillier-bigint](https://github.com/juanelas/paillier-bigint) was used.

 ## Keys
+This section refers to the keys used for communication between partie that JIFF uses, NOT the Paillier keys.

 By default, jiff generates a random public/private key pair for every party whenever a party is created.

 The analyst needs to have the same private key that was used to initialize the computation in order to run aggregation, otherwise all shares encrypted by the input